HannanJaved/HannanJaved/README.md

 </div>

-I'm currently pursuing a PhD at the ELLIS Institute Tübingen, where I focus on research in artificial intelligence — especially Large Language Models (LLMs), deep learning, and model compression.
-My work is hands-on and experimental.
+I'm currently pursuing a PhD at the ELLIS Institute Tübingen, where I focus on research in Large Language Models (LLMs), deep learning, and model compression.
+I am part of the OpenEuroLLM project (read more [here](https://institute-tue.ellis.eu/en/projects/openeurollm)).
 I also enjoy mentoring students and sharing knowledge with the community.

 ---